ai4os/ai4-docs/source/help/faq.rst

 To fix this issue, please :ref:`re-link your Nextcloud account <reference/dashboard:Profile>` and try deploying again.

-If you are still experiencing this error after relinking, please contact support.
+If you are still experiencing this error after relinking, please :doc:`contact support </help/index>`.
-If you are experiencing this issue in a deployment that was not linked with Nextcloud, please contact support.
+If you are experiencing this issue in a deployment that was not linked with Nextcloud, please :doc:`contact support </help/index>`.

 We are debugging why the Nextcloud expiration happens in the first place.